 Top 5 Reasons to Visit Telluride this Summer

-There are a million reasons to visit Telluride this summer, but here are our top five.
+There are so many reasons to visit Telluride this summer, here are our top five:

 Dance Like No One’s Watching at a Telluride Festival

 Summertime is festival time in Telluride as the box canyon echoes with the sounds of bluegrass and rock, jazz and blues.
 In front of the iconic Town Park stage, warm sunshine replaces strobe lights, and colourful tarps and picnic blankets are substitutes for a light-up dance floor.
 And music’s only half the story, with two esteemed film festivals, as well as a range of boutique fests that bring wine lovers, mushroom hunters, yoga devotees and car aficionados to town.

 Yep, those mountains are there to be explored … With trailheads in town or further afield, hikers and bikers of all ages can take a short jaunt to spectacular falls or longer treks where the scenery, as well as the activity, will exhilarate.
 Adventurers can cross one off their climbing bucket list by scaling Telluride’s own Via Ferrata, just one of a diverse range of routes and boulders in the region, or take to the skies by glider, hang-glider or Gondola to get a bird’s eye view of the most beautiful place in the world.